Joaovictordsl/Swift-Fundamentals/Functions/ParameterNames/ParameterNames.md

 <h1>Parameter Names</h1>

-Swift has the ability to have completely seperate internal and external parameter names
+<h2>Swift has the ability to have completely seperate internal and external parameter names</h2>

 Looks something like this:
 ```